uprazapati/NASDAQ_Live_MarketWatch_And_Virtual_Portfolio_Manager/README.md

 - Click API Tokens.
 - Copy the key that appears under the Token column (it should begin with pk_).

-If MacOs or Linux
+For MacOs or Linux
 - In a terminal window, execute: export API_KEY=value
-If Windows
+For Windows
 - In command prompt, execute:
 set API_KEY=value